Dakshjain1/Docker-CTF/README.md

 # chmod +x /usr/local/bin/docker-compose
 ```
 ### FINAL STEP
-Now just get the yml file into your local machine and run the command:
+Now just get the docker-compose.yml file into your local machine and run the command:
 ```
 # docker-compose up
 ```